RAS-University/robotic-courses/docs/MPC.md

 * _"An optimal policy has the property that whatever the initial state and initial decisions are, the remaining decisions must constitute an optimal policy with regard to the state resulting from the first decision."_

 Meaning we can optimize the first decision instead of all the decisions at once and then make the optimal decision at each time step.
-We can break down the optimization problem into smaller subproblems and solve them recursively using the value function $V_t(x)$ defined in [previous section](#value-func):
+We can break down the optimization problem into smaller subproblem and solve them recursively using the value function $V_t(x)$ defined in [previous section](#value-func):

 <div class="formula-window">
   <div>